ls-schwnstr/storing_sensor_data/README.md

 ## Overview

 This project sets up an InfluxDB instance with sample sensor data using Docker.
 It includes a Docker container that will automatically load sample data into your InfluxDB instance.
+The dataset can also be downloaded here: [dataset](https://www.kaggle.com/datasets/garystaf- ford/environmental-sensor-data-132k?resource=download)

 ## Prerequisites